sghosh27/Scalable-Data-Centers---Power-Generation-and-Delivery-Challenges-and-Solutions/README.md

 # Scalable Data Centers - Power Generation and Delivery Challenges and Solutions
 Implementation of the paper "Scalable Data Centers - Power Generation and Delivery Challenges and Solutions" by Soham Ghosh and Jaya Damodara.

+To use the dataset and codes, you must attribute the original work and cite the following pre-publication:

+*Ghosh, Soham and Damodara, Jaya, Scalable Data Centers - Power Generation and Delivery Challenges and Solutions.
+Available at SSRN: https://ssrn.com/abstract=5221648 or http://dx.doi.org/10.2139/ssrn.5221648*

 Supplementary Python and PSLF program files associated with the manuscript.

 * Python file contains code for data center task rescheduling.